Can You Tell if Someone Blocked You on Facebook?

 If you've decided that blocking is the way to go, here are the easy steps to doing it:

-- At the top, under "block users," add the name or e-mail address of the person you'd like to block.
+- In the "Block Users" box (under "Manage Blocking") add the name or email address of the person you'd like to block.

 A much less drastic step, and one that is less likely to be noticed, is to hide someone.
-On the next page, we'll show you a discreet way to keep those unwanted posts out of sight.
+We'll show you a discreet way to keep those unwanted posts out of sight.